adam-cyclones/tidal-node/README.md

 Lua was concieved as an embeded language, designed to compliment other languages, Tidal Node is a library which brings Lua to node.js through WebAssembly and c++.

-tidal node is WIP and has not been tested on another machines yet, you will find most of the emscripten compiler commands in npm package.json "config".
-There is also a installer task for Lua built in.
+Tidal Node is WIP and not production ready - however I welcome the one or two people in the world that want to use this to get those PR's coming in.
+You will find most of the emscripten compiler commands in npm package.json "config".
+There is also a installer task for Lua built in, everything is subject to change.

 ## Requirements
 #### compiler: